Profile: Yingluck Shinawatra

 Speaking to the BBC after her election win, Ms Yingluck said she planned to work hard.
 People would trust her, she said, as long as the government preserved the rule of law and treated people fairly.

-"As long as we solve problems, I hope Thai people will give me a chance to prove myself and show my sincerity."
+"As long as we solve problems, I hope Thai people will give me a chance to prove myself and show my sincerity," she said then.

-Three months later, she faced her first challenge as parts of Thailand were hit by severe flooding.
+Three months later, she faced her first challenge as parts of Thailand were hit by severe flooding, and her government was accused of being unprepared.

-In early 2012, her government approved a compensation fund for victims of recent political unrest - allocating 2bn baht ($63m, £40.8m) to families of the deceased, as well as those who were hurt or "unfairly detained".
+In early 2012, her government approved a compensation fund for victims of recent political unrest, including the families of the deceased, as well as those who were hurt or "unfairly detained".

 Ms Yingluck was also seen to establish cordial ties with two key institutions, the royal palace and the military.